This is an archived page and for reference purposes only

 Kent Law School is recognised as one of the leading law schools in the UK.
 It has an international reputation both for its world-leading research and for the high quality, innovative, critical and socio-legal education that it provides.

-In the National Student Survey 2017, over 88% of final-year Economics students who responded to the survey were satisfied with the overall quality of their course.
+In the National Student Survey 2018, over 93% of final-year Law students who completed the survey, were satisfied with the overall quality of their course.

 Teaching Excellence Framework